Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 18) Corporation Personnel ranking Classification - A and above are granted permission to utilize unarmed humvees, and are able to enter tundra while in a vehicle.

-a) Classification-A, may not use the humvees stated in these locations: Security Corps Armoury; Engineering Department Spawn.
+*a) Classification-A, may not use the humvees stated in these locations: Security Corps Armoury; Engineering Department Spawn.*

+19) Any Corporation Personnel with access to Detain may not “Combat Detain”.

+*a) “Combat Detain” is the usage of Detain during combat without reason to gain an unfair advantage.